truefoundry/elasti/docs/getting-started.md

 ### 1. Install Elasti using helm

 Use Helm to install elasti into your Kubernetes cluster.
-Replace `<release-name>` with your desired release name and `<namespace>` with the Kubernetes namespace you want to use:

 ```bash
 helm install elasti oci://tfy.jfrog.io/tfy-helm/elasti --namespace elasti --create-namespace
 ```

 Check out [values.yaml](./charts/elasti/values.yaml) to see config in the helm value file.

 ### 2. Verify the Installation